noncorpus/DnD5e/characters/ashi.md

 * **Slow Fall**.
 Reduce falling damage by five times monk level.
 * **Monastic Tradition: Way of Shadow**
   * **Shadow Arts**.
 Learn _minor illusion_ cantrip.
 Can spend 2 ki to cast _darkness_, _darkvision_, _pass without trace_ or _silence_.
+* **Extra Attack**.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.
+* **Stunning Strike**.
+When you hit with a melee weapon attack, can spend 1 ki point to attempt a stunning strike.
+Target must succeed on a Constitution saving throw or be stunned until the end of your next turn.

 ### Proficiencies